 What Is Glamping?

 Glamping in the Smoky Mountains combines the traditional experience of an overnight stay in the outdoors, with the modern amenities of your favorite lodging options.
-Experiences may be offered in tents, cabins, huts, tepees, tree houses, trailers or other lodging options.
+Experiences may be offered in luxury tents, cabins, huts, tepees, tree houses, trailers or other lodging options.
 Glamping lets visitors get outdoors without leaving behind the comforts that make you feel at home.
 You'll also have less gear to drag along, because glamping sites are set up and ready for your arrival.

 Because the type of lodging varies significantly, amenities vary as well.
 At one glamping site, you may have air conditioning, running water, heating, electricity, TV, wifi, or a wide range of other amenities.
 Think about the things you love about a hotel, and merge them into a camping experience.
 Does it seem too good to be true?
 It's not.
 There are glamping experiences all over the Smoky Mountains.